 These members were nominated for their outstanding contributions in helping others adapt and excel in a virtual environment.
-This is part of a reoccurring series.
+This is part of a recurring series.

 A Personal Touch